melroy89/melroy-blog/content/posts/2023-02-05-server-hardening.md

 By default Docker port mapping will be mapped to all interfaces (`0.0.0.0`).
 However, it's a good practice to add Nginx in front of the service, which allows you to add a SSL/TLS certificate as well as load balancing.

-In the case you have a reverse proxy like Nginx in front of your Docker containers, you only want to map the Docker ports to localhost (`127.0.0.1`).
-This can be done by changing your Docker compose file (or `docker run` command line).
+In the case you have a reverse proxy, like Nginx, in front of your Docker containers, you only want to map the Docker ports to localhost (`127.0.0.1`).
+This can easily done by changing your Docker compose file (or `docker run` command line).
 An example of Docker compose, change from:

 ```yaml
 ports: